Peggy Tighe is a principal in Powers Pyles Sutter & Verville's legislative group.

 Peggy Tighe deciphers and interprets highly complex healthcare matters and translates them into action.
-She teams with health systems, patient groups, and provider organizations to develop persuasive policy arguments and strategies to influence Congress and relevant agencies, creating change to protect and support providers and the patients they serve.
+She teams up with health systems, patient groups, and provider organizations to develop persuasive policy arguments and strategies to influence Congress and relevant agencies, creating change to protect and support providers and the patients they serve.

 Peggy focuses her practice on lobbying, coalition building, crafting and implementing grassroots campaigns, and coordinating media relations.
 A dynamic and entertaining speaker, she is well versed in giving congressional and policy updates on subjects such as Medicare provider reimbursement and burden relief, patient safety, medical liability reform, the 340B Drug Pricing Program, including a focus on Ryan White Clinics, transplant policy, cancer early detection, genetic screening, and mental health.

 Peggy has spent her career understanding the complex policy problems faced by health systems, patient groups, and provider organizations, and influencing federal policy and decision-making on their behalf.
 Peggy's prior experience in healthcare lobbying and policy with two highly visible, national healthcare associations, the American Medical Association and the Health Insurance Association of America, as well as with dozens of national coalitions and individual clients, make her unique in this space.

 Peggy has built and actively nurtures contacts and relationships on both sides of the political aisle, focusing her efforts on finding the right policy solution.
 She served as AMA's lead lobbyist and primary contact with House Republican leadership, the House Energy and Commerce Committee, and some 80 Congressional assignments, including the majority of physician members of Congress.
 She also works closely with the House Ways and Means Committee, Senate Finance committee, Senate Health Education Labor and Pensions Committee, and other relevant committees on both sides of the aisle.